 The Foundation recognizes revenue from conditional grants as conditions are met.
-When cash is received before conditions are met, a refundable advance is recorded (a liability shown in the statements of financial position).
+When cash is received before conditions are met, a refundable advance is recorded which is classified as a liability shown in the statements of financial position.

 Deferred Rent

 Rent expense is recognized on a straight-line basis over the life of the lease.
 The difference between rent expense recognized and rental payments, as stipulated in the lease, is reflected as deferred rent in the accompanying statements of financial position.